 - March 722 (José Dolhem): New to Ecurie Shell-Arnold for F2 in 1972, and raced by Jean-Pierre Jarier, Jean-Pierre Beltoise, and José Dolhem.
 Sold to Yves Courage for 1973, and raced by him in French hillclimbs with a 1798cc Cosworth BDE.
 To Roland Davril for 1974, but his season was ended early when his engine injected a stone.
 To Robert Lucet for 1975, now equipped with a 1930cc BDE, and retained by him for 1976, and for 1977, when it was described as a March 742/752.
 Retained again for 1978, but now in the 1600cc class with a Cosworth engine.
 It was sold to Marcel Perriot for 1979, then to Patrick Tibonnet 1982, then Bernard Pourchet 1984, then Charles Gnaedinger 1998.
 Gnaedinger sold it via Grand Prix Classics to Denis Maynard, and it then passed via Grand Prix Classics again to Bill Morris in 2001.
 Then unknown until sold by George Grigoriev (San Diego, CA) to Ray Stubber in September 2011.
 Sold by Stubber to Angelo Orloff (Western Australia) in November 2015.

 - March 722 (Pedro de Lamare): New for STP-March number two driver Niki Lauda for F2 in 1972 (won at Oulton Park in March), then for Pedro de Lamare in Torneio do Brasil.
 To Robert Cooper (High Wycombe, Buckinghamshire) for Formula Atlantic 1973, and rebuilt mid-season to 73B spec.
 Retained for early 1974, then sold to Dairmuid McFeeley (Clonee, Dunboyne, County Meath, Ireland) for Irish Formula Atlantic in 1974, 1975 and early 1976.
 To John Ledlie in 1976, then sold to Richard Lester (Yoxall, Staffordshire) for sprints from 1978 to 1984.
 With Keith Wanklyn (Wimborne) for hillclimbs from 1985 to 1990.
-Via three other owners to John Gale (Sydney, Australia) 2006.
+Via three other owners to John Gale (Sydney, NSW, Australia) 2006.
 Sold to Steve Weller (Sydney, NSW) in 2017, who moved the car to the UK.